simple-crypto/simple-website/vision.md

 **From algorithms to implementations**

-Research progresses have been an enabling factor for the development and deployment of open cryptographic algorithms.
-As a result, open source implementations have also become standard for many basic cryptographic functionalities: see for example the [SSL](https://en.wikipedia.org/wiki/OpenSSL) and [NaCl](https://en.wikipedia.org/wiki/NaCl_(software)) libraries.
+Research progresses have been an enabling factor for the development and deployment of open cryptographic algorithms and protocols.
+As a result, open source implementations have also become standard for different cryptographic functionalities: see for example the [SSL](https://en.wikipedia.org/wiki/OpenSSL) and [NaCl](https://en.wikipedia.org/wiki/NaCl_(software)) libraries.
-Yet, and despite these advances, open source implementations are not yet available for various advanced cryptographic functionalities.
+Yet, and despite thes progresses, open source implementations of more advanced functionalities or ensuring advanced features are not yet systematically available.

-One such functionality is embedded security against physical attacks.
+One example of such advanced features is embedded security against physical attacks.
-For example, in their seminal work on Differential Power Analysis, Kocher at al. showed that, without special care, cryptographic implementations leak "side-channel information" that can be easily exploited to recover the key material of cryptographic algorithms [\[KJJ99\]](#KJJ99).
+In their seminal work on Differential Power Analysis, Kocher at al. showed that, without special care, cryptographic implementations leak "side-channel information" that can be easily exploited to recover the key material of cryptographic algorithms [\[KJJ99\]](#KJJ99).
 Boneh et al. showed that a similar issue occurs if faults can be injected during the execution of the algorithms [\[BDL97\]](#BDL97).